dreamscached/MineQuery/README.md

 # 🚀 Migrating from v1

-If you're new to MineQuery, you can skip this section.
+If you're new to MineQuery, you can [skip this section].
 If you have used it before, you might want to look into it if you're planning to switch from v1.

 Version 2 of MineQuery has several breaking changes from version 1.
 This section will help you migrate your existing codebase to v2.

+[skip this section]: #-minecraft-version-support

 ## Package renaming